Controlled Impedance Design

 Design and Fabrication Issues

 Inaccurate etching can have large impacts on the impedance characteristics of traces.
-Inaccuracies in etching include overetching, underetching, and non-linear etch rates, which are often due to puddling, which in turn is the result of fluid dynamics.
+Inaccuracies in etching include overetching, underetching, and non-linear etch rates, which are often due to “puddling”.

+Puddling is a result of fluid dynamics.
 Since etching is a horizontal process, etching chemistry is sprayed on to the top and bottom of the panel.
 While the chemistry that is sprayed from the bottom falls back off the panel, the chemistry sprayed from the top remains on the panel, forming a puddle.
 This puddle then absorbs much of the force of the newly sprayed chemistry.
-And because etching is as much a function of the physical force of the chemistry hitting the copper as it is a chemical reaction, the etch rate on the top side of the panel is reduced.
+Since etching is as much a function of the physical force of the chemistry hitting the copper as it is a chemical reaction, the etch rate on the top side of the panel is reduced.
 This requires the operator to slow down the line speed in order to properly etch the top surface.
 As a result, the bottom side is often over-etched.

-End Product Verification / Testing
+Product Final Verification / Testing